MOST RECENT POST...

 3. Spread on bead, etc., and use immediately after that, or wrap up for lunches and continue to store in fridge.

-Find this and other delicious, healthy vegan (plant-based) spreads and fillings for sandwiches HERE.
+Find links to other delicious, healthy vegan (plant-based) spreads and fillings for sandwiches HERE.

 Comments